UMAprotocol/UMIPs/UMIPs/omnibus-prices-1.md

 ## IMPLEMENTATION

 ```
-1. Query yUSD/ETH Price from SushiSwap using 1 hour TWAP.
+1. Query yUSD/ETH Price from SushiSwap using 15-minutes TWAP.
 2. Query the ETH/USD Price as per UMIP-6.
 3. Multiply the yUSD/ETH price by the ETH/USD price and round to 6 decimals to get the yUSD/USD price.
 4. (for USD/yUSD) Take the inverse of the result of step 3 (1/ yUSD/USD) to get the USD/yUSD price.